tensojka/cairo-migration-prompt/README.md

 How to use:

 First put in the preamble, it should respond and summarize how it understands the differences.
+This helps it with the migrations later down the line.

 Then put in your Cairo 0 code wrapped in \<c0\> YOUR CODE HERE \</c0\> \<c1\>